Resume of Bruce Van Sant

 Professional Career

-My reputation for successful management of large complex projects led to requests to consult with various enterprises such as Braniff and Eastern Airlines, NASA Advanced Systems Design, international freight forwarders, Bank America, Volvo, and so on.
-Following one such stint Stanford Research Institute selected me to work with Volvo's top management to develop their worldwide distributed processing applications.
+My reputation for successful management of large complex projects led to requests to consult with various enterprises such as Braniff and Eastern Airlines, NASA Advanced Systems Design, international freight forwarders, Bank of America, Volvo, and so on.
+Following one such stint Stanford Research Institute selected me to work with Volvo's top management to develop their worldwide distributed processing systems.
 That began a wide-ranging global career.

 IBM World Trade asked me to create a consultant program which would carry the innovations we had demonstrated at Volvo to their other large customers.
 They also tasked me to train all countries to "unbundle" their software services business from hardware sales and turn a profit through software.
 This led to many years of consulting abroad for many industries in many countries, until ill health struck like a tiger in Sumatra.